Azure-Samples/azure-servicebus-messaging-samples/DeadletterQueue/README.md

-# Deadletter Queues
+# Dead-Letter Queues

-This sample shows how to move messages to the *Deadletter* queue, how to retrieve messages from it, and resubmit corrected message back into the main queue.
+This sample shows how to move messages to the Dead-letter queue, how to retrieve messages from it, and resubmit corrected message back into the main queue.

-## What is a Deadletter Queue?
+## What is a Dead-Letter Queue?

-All Service Bus Queues and Subscriptions have a secondary sub-queue, called the *Deadletter Queue*.
+All Service Bus Queues and Subscriptions have a secondary sub-queue, called the *Dead-Letter Queue*.
 This sub-queue does not need to be explicitly created and cannot be deleted or otherwise managed independent of the main entity.

-The purpose of the Deadletter Queue (DLQ) is accept and hold messages that cannot be delivered to any receiver or messages that could not be processed.
+The purpose of the Dead-Letter Queue (DLQ) is accept and hold messages that cannot be delivered to any receiver or messages that could not be processed.
 Messages can then be taken out of the DLQ and inspected.
 An application might, potentially with help of an operator, correct issues and resubmit the message, log the fact that there was an error, or take corrective action.
 (The latter is shown in the [AtomicTransactions](../AtomicTransactions) sample where DLQs are used to initiate compensating work of a Saga)

-From an API and protocol perspective, the DLQ is mostly like any other queue, except that messages can only be submitted via the deadletter-gesture of the parent entity, that time-to-live is not observed, and that you can't deadletter from a DLQ.
-The deadletter queue fully supports peek-lock delivery and transactional operations.
+From an API and protocol perspective, the DLQ is mostly like any other queue, except that messages can only be submitted via the dead-letter-gesture of the parent entity, that time-to-live is not observed, and that you can't dead-letter from a DLQ.
+The dead-letter queue fully supports peek-lock delivery and transactional operations.

 **Important:** There is no automatic cleanup of the DLQ.
 Messages remain in the DLQ until they are